-If you complete your undergraduate degree at UMGC with a major in homeland security, a vertical pathway between UMGC's undergraduate and graduate programs in that field allows you to reduce their total coursework for the Master of Science in Management or in Information Technology with an area of concentration in homeland security at UMGC by 6 credits (two courses).
+If you complete your undergraduate degree at UMGC with a major in homeland security, a vertical pathway between UMGC's undergraduate and graduate programs in that field allows you to reduce their total coursework for the Master of Science in Management or in Information Technology with a specialization in homeland security at UMGC by 6 credits (two courses).
 Details are on p.
-17 and in the UMGC Europe Graduate Catalog.
+19.